alinnman/celestial-navigation/APPDOC.md

 The calculated position will be presented in the underlying field.
-If the sight reduction fails you will see an error message. *The sight reduction does not depend on an active* *internet connection.*
+If the sight reduction fails you will see an error message. *The sight reduction does not depend on an active* *internet or GPS connection.*

 ## Presenting a map

 Press the button <tt>"Show map!"</tt> to see a map representing the last successful sight reduction.
-Even for failed sight reduction (and single sights) you will see a map.
+Even for failed sight reductions (and single sights) you can display a map.
 This map can assist you in troubleshooting your sextant readings.
 *The map interface requires an active internet connection.*

 ## Installation and prerequisites

-The application runs under Android 13 or higher.
+The application runs under Android 9 or higher.
 It is installed using APK files which you can [find&nbsp;here](https://drive.google.com/drive/folders/1QFcncVEuCQMnls8lyNElDtpTYruMgI0D?usp=sharing).